-At the closing of the merger Certegy will enter into a registration rights agreement with FNF and the other stockholders of FIS requiring the combined company, under certain circumstances, to register all of the 127,920,000 shares of the combined company's common stock that will be beneficially owned by them immediately following the merger.
-See "The Merger Agreement and Related Documents-Registration Rights," beginning on page 95 of this proxy statement.
+At the closing of the merger Certegy will enter into a registration rights agreement with FNF and the other stockholders of FIS requiring the combined company, under certain circumstances, to register shares beneficially owned by them following the merger.
+See "The Merger Agreement and Related Documents-Registration Rights," beginning on page 86 of this proxy statement.
 The exercise of these registration rights, or sales by FNF or the other stockholders of FIS in the public market pursuant to any such registration, could adversely affect the market price of the combined company's common stock.